WORLD OCEANS DAY 2016

 Location: Gantry Park, Long Island City, Queens

-Please join the President of Palau alongside Nainoa Thompson, Master Navigator of the Hōkūle‘a’s Mālama Honua Worldwide Voyage at this unique event.
-This event will share important perspectives on the intersect of the ocean agenda at the United Nations.
+Please join Palau and the Federated States of Micronesia alongside Nainoa Thompson, Master Navigator of the Hōkūle‘a’s Mālama Honua Worldwide Voyage at this unique event.
+This event will share important perspectives on the intersect with the ocean agenda at the United Nations.

 Location: United Nations Headquarters Conference Room 1, New York City